snubwoody/wakunguma.com/src/pages/blog/coroutines.md

 ---
-preview: true
-title: "Coroutines: How to pause a function"
 author: Wakunguma Kalimukwa
+preview: false
+title: Coroutines
 synopsis:
 layout: ../../layouts/BlogLayout.astro
 image: /thumbnails/hosting-rust.png
 imageSize: 0
-published:
+published: 2025-08-08
 ---
 A [coroutine](https://en.wikipedia.org/wiki/Coroutine) is an operation that can be suspended and resumed.
 The primary feature of a coroutine is the fact that they can be paused and resumed at a later date, kind of like futures.